dora-team/dora.dev/hugo/content/capabilities/trunk-based-development/index.md

 This is a significant change for developers who aren't used to working in this way.

-Analysis of DevOps Research and Assessment (DORA) data from [2016](/research/2016/2016-state-of-devops-report.pdf#page=31) (PDF) and [2017](/research/2017-and-earlier/2017-state-of-devops-report.pdf#page=40)
+Analysis of DORA data from [2016](/research/2016/2016-state-of-devops-report.pdf#page=31) (PDF) and [2017](/research/2017-and-earlier/2017-state-of-devops-report.pdf#page=40)